 Steps to becoming an Adult Volunteer in Crawford County:

-4-H is proud of being proactive, youth-serving organization with an excellent reputation for providing a healthy and safe environment for its members.
-In order to be recognized as an active 4-H volunteer you need to complete the following steps:
+4-H is proud of being a proactive, youth-serving organization with an excellent reputation for providing a healthy and safe environment for its members.
+In order to be recognized as an active 4-H volunteer, you need to complete the following steps:

 - Volunteer Application Form (register in 4-H Online) which includes signed Volunteer Behavior Expectation Form and Assumption of Risk.

 - UW-Madison Extension Volunteer in Preparation (VIP) Training

 - Successful Background Check, (this is through UW-Madison)

 VIP training are generally held in Fall of each year or on an as needed basis.

 Any questions on becoming a volunteer, contact Amy Mitchell, 4-H Youth Development Educator at firstname.lastname@example.org or call 608-326-0224